Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Click this button to cancel adding a variant.
 The *Add single variant* window is closed.

 - [SAVE]
   Click this button to save the variant.
-The *Add single variant* window is closed..
+The *Add single variant* window is closed.

 ### Add multiple variants